Core Concepts

 - Breadth — how many different user segments are affected

-- Signal type — firing moments weigh more than workarounds
+- Evidence type — firing moments weigh more than workarounds

 Implementations

-When a task is ready, UserTold.ai can generate a spec with:
+When a work item is ready, UserTold.ai can generate a spec with:

-- User quotes as proof of the problem
+- User quotes as evidence of the problem

 How It All Connects